sobjornstad/esc/docs/extending.md

   (albeit with some complications for constructions that algebra does not have), but again, it’s easier to read and less likely that you make a mistake, and there’s no tax on parentheses.
-* The first item we place in the return statement will be pushed first – just like the first statement we get in `s` was popped first.
+* The first item we place in the return statement will end up at the bottom of the stack.
+Remember the rule: element 0 is always bos.

 Now we need to register the function.
 This works exactly the same way as it did with our increment function – the only difference is that we have a different